Reciprocal versus Parasocial Relationships in Online Social Networks: Structure and Evolution

 Recall that the evolution of Google+ is divided into three phases which is described in Section~\ref{sec:dataset}.
 Parasocial assortativity keeps stable in Phase I and Phase II and slightly decreases in Phase III.
 However, reciprocal assortativity increases dramatically in Phase I and decreases in Phase II and Phase III.
 This implies that new inter-group and intra-group parasocial edges neutralize each other in Phase I and Phase II; after opening to the public (i.e., in Phase III), new inter-group parasocial edges slightly dominate the intra-group ones.
 Furthermore, new intra-group reciprocal edges significantly dominate inter-group ones in Phase I; new inter-group reciprocal edges slightly dominate the intra-group ones in Phase II and Phase III.

 In Flickr, parasocial assortativity slightly increases while reciprocal assortativity slightly decreases.
-Different from Google+, this implies that new intra-group parasocial edges dominate new inter-group ones in Flickr.
+This implies that new intra-group parasocial edges dominate new inter-group ones in Flickr.
 Similar to Google+, the decreasing reciprocal assortativity could imply that new inter-group reciprocal edges dominate intra-group ones.

-Both online social networks imply that the impacts of inter-group reciprocal edges on the network structures become more and more significant as time evolves.
+Both online social networks imply that the impacts of inter-group reciprocal edges on the network structures increase slowly as time evolves.